Birding & Spring Nature

 The leaders invite all birders, of all levels, on a variety of early morning jaunts in search of spring migrants that dropped in overnight.
 More species of birds occupy the property during this weekend than any other time of year, so don’t miss the feathery excitement.

-Hang out for an hour with Mike Losito as he discusses the biology and ecology of North American snakes.
-Mike’s collection of harmless live snakes from SUNY Cobleskill will be a part of this fun and factual presentation for the general audience.
+Hang out for an hour with Mike as he talks about the biology and ecology of North American snakes.
+Mike’s collection of harmless live snakes from SUNY Cobleskill will be on hand to assist in this fun and factual presentation.

 Early Morning Bird Walks